 In 2009, the Mayor directed TfL to allow Older Persons Freedom Pass travel pre 9am Monday to Friday.
 This meant that London Councils do not fund this travel and it is simply revenue forgone for TfL.

 As part of the TfL funding agreement, the Government asked that temporary changes to free travel be introduced.
 This will not have any impact on the settlement that TfL agrees with London Councils as the validity times of travel are the same for what they fund.

 How will the restrictions on travel for people with concession travel be enforced, specifically on buses?

-There will a major programme of communication with TfL staff, including briefings for all frontline staff and customer services teams.
-On buses, rigorous enforcement of the new rules will not be possible while middle door boarding is in place.
 Bus staff will be expected to use their discretion to ensure that no older people, including holders of the English National Concessionary Travel Scheme concession from outside London, who may be genuinely unaware of the new morning peak restrictions, are left behind at stops.

 How are we working with supermarkets and the NHS on these changes?

 TfL is engaging with the NHS and businesses across London and we are working to encourage staggered openings and shift patterns.
 The Deputy Mayor for Transport has also written to major supermarket chains and NHS Health Trusts and GP representative groups within London to ask that they look to ensure priority access for older people is moved to outside the peak hours.
 Although, most supermarkets have now returned to normal opening hours.
 You are recommended to visit your preferred supermarkets website for their most up to date information.